kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 Additionally, when creating a `CR`, a [webhook](https://book.kubebuilder.io/cronjob-tutorial/webhook-implementation.html) validates the correctness of the Fluent Bit configuration based on the Fluent Bit `dry-run` feature.

-To actually apply the changes of the users, the operator creates or adapts the ConfigMap for FluentBit and restarts Fluent Bit by deleting the pods of the Fluent Bit deployment.
+To actually apply the changes of the users, the operator creates or adapts the Config Map for Fluent Bit and restarts Fluent Bit by deleting the pods of the Fluent Bit deployment.

-To make sure that the configuration by the users won't be overwritten by reconciliation, the basic configuration (`kubernetes` filter, `rewrite_tag`, etc.) is written into a ConfigMap.
-This ConfigMap is embedded by an `@INCLUDE` statement in the chart of this operator.
+To make sure that the configuration by the users won't be overwritten by reconciliation, the basic configuration (`kubernetes` filter, `rewrite_tag`, etc.) is written into a Config Map.
+This Config Map is embedded by an `@INCLUDE` statement in the chart of this operator.

 The following example demonstrates the CRD that will be used by the telemetry operator: